Trigeminal Neuralgia (Tic Douloureux)

 Renowned Expertise in Trigeminal Neuralgia Treatment

-Princeton Brain & Spine is a leading U.S. provider of the Janetta procedure, the gold standard for trigeminal neuralgia treatment.
+Princeton Brain, Spine & Sports Medicine is a leading U.S. provider of the Janetta procedure, the gold standard for trigeminal neuralgia treatment.
 Dr. Mark R. McLaughlin, MD, FACS, FAANS trained with Peter Janetta, MD—the father of modern microvascular decompression surgery for trigeminal neuralgia, hemifacial spasm, glossopharyngeal neuralgia and other cranial nerve rhizopathies.
 Working closely with Dr. Janetta in ongoing neuralgia research, Dr. McLaughlin was the lead author of the paper, “Microvascular decompression of cranial nerves: lessons learned after 4400 operations,” published in the Journal of Neurosurgery in January 1999.

-If trigeminal neuralgia pain has become debilitating or you are experiencing reoccurrence after prior treatment, PBS can help.
+If trigeminal neuralgia pain has become debilitating or you are experiencing reoccurrence after prior treatment, PBSSM can help.
 Call to schedule a diagnostic examination with Dr. McLaughlin: 215.741.3141 in Pennsylvania or 609.921.9001 in New Jersey.
-To request information about our neurosurgeons’ advanced spinal, cranial and neurosurgical care, contact PBS online.
+To request information about our neurosurgeons’ advanced spinal, cranial and neurosurgical care, contact PBSSM online.
 Our patient-focused practice is committed to your health, well-being and quality of life.